abdulmakuya/semafree/README.md

 ## SemaFree

-Ema is an expecting lady living in unguja,She went to a hospital in Zanzibar,and received a really poor customer service,adding to the disrespectful conversation from the attending nurse.
+Ema is an expecting lady attending the maternity clinic,She went to a hospital in the city,and received a really poor customer service,adding to the disrespectful replies from the attending nurse.

 This happens in so many areas in the country,from public institutions,government agencies,corporates and so forth.with claims ranging from upcountry buses overspeeding,to very slow bankteller windows and so forth.